 - Lists the operating system, version, and service pack level of the testing platform.

-- Includes a demonstration of the bug, such as an attached HTML or binary file that reproduces the bug when loaded into Chrome.
+- Includes a reproducible example of the bug, such as an attached HTML or binary file that triggers the bug when loaded into Chrome.

 - Please make the file as small as possible and remove any content not necessary to trigger the vulnerability.